Wild at Heart (film)

-Wild at Heart is a 1990 American black comedy romantic crime film written and directed by David Lynch and starring Nicolas Cage, Laura Dern, Diane Ladd, Willem Dafoe, Harry Dean Stanton, and Isabella Rossellini.
-Based on the 1989 novel of the same name by Barry Gifford, it tells the story of Sailor Ripley (Cage) and Lula Pace Fortune (Dern), a young couple from Cape Fear, North Carolina, who go on the run from Lula's domineering mother and the gangsters she hires to kill Sailor.
+Wild at Heart is a 1990 American neo-noir black comedy crime film written and directed by David Lynch, based on the 1989 novel of the same name by Barry Gifford.
+Starring Nicolas Cage, Laura Dern, Willem Dafoe, Crispin Glover, Diane Ladd, Isabella Rossellini, and Harry Dean Stanton, the film follows Sailor Ripley and Lula Fortune, a young couple who go on the run from Lula's domineering mother and the criminals she hires to kill Sailor.

-Lynch was going to produce, but after reading Gifford's book, he decided to write and direct as well.
-He did not like the ending of the novel and thus decided to change it to fit his vision of the main characters.
-Wild at Heart is a road movie which includes allusions to The Wizard of Oz and Elvis Presley and his movies.
+Lynch intended only to produce the film, but after reading Gifford's book, he decided to write and direct it as well.
+He disliked the ending of the novel and decided to change it to fit his vision of the main characters.
+The film is noted for its allusions to The Wizard of Oz and Elvis Presley.
+Early test screenings for the film were poorly received, with Lynch estimating that at least 300 people walked out due to its sexual and violent content.

-Early test screenings for Wild at Heart had a poor reception; Lynch estimated that 300 people walked out of an early screening.
-On release, the film had mixed critical reviews and grossed $14 million against its $10 million budget.
-The film won the Palme d'Or at the 1990 Cannes Film Festival, which at the time was considered a controversial decision.
-Diane Ladd was nominated for the Academy Award for Best Supporting Actress for her performance.
-It has since been positively re-evaluated by critics.
+Wild at Heart won the Palme d'Or at the 1990 Cannes Film Festival, which at the time was considered a controversial decision.
+The film was theatrically released in the United States on August 17, 1990, to polarized reviews from critics and grossed $14 million against its $10 million budget, considering it a box-office disappointment.
+It also received numerous accolades including an Academy Award nomination to Ladd.
+The film has been positively reevaluated by critics in the years since its release.